Getting Started

 • Section Headers - Use the section header to navigate to the Sila API endpoints which are relevant to a specific section of the flow or other API specific information.

-• Primary Endpoint - The Sila Api has several primary endpoints that must be called in a specific order for other primary endpoints and/or secondary endpoints to work.
+• Primary Endpoint - The Sila API has several primary endpoints that must be called in a specific order for other primary endpoints and/or secondary endpoints to work.

 For instance: